AdrianInsua/release-notes-generator/README.md

 - The parser will use Pull Request labels for:
 	- **Filter** wich labels will be used in `RELEASE-NOTES.md`. i.e: `type/releas-note`
 	- **Mark** Release note section as feature, bug, refactor, etc.
-- If you set `publish: true` flag all changes will be commited to your repo.
+- If you set `publish: true`
+    - Flag all changes will be commited to your repo.
+    - Tag pull requests with `in-release-note` label.

 ## Supported Repos